team-ocean/veros/doc/tutorial/wave-propagation.rst

 ~~~~~~~~~~~~~~~

 We can now proceed to mold this realistic version of the global topography into
 the desired idealized shape.
-You can use any image editor you have availble; one
+You can use any image editor you have available; one
 possibility is the free software `GIMP <https://www.gimp.org/>`_.
 Inside the
 editor, we can use the pencil tools to create a modified version of the
 topography mask: